-The establishment of the museum and its impact within the region has prompted numerous accolades for Walton.
-She is a recipient of the Smithsonian Institution’s Archives of American Art Medal, the American Federation of Arts Cultural Leadership Award, the John Cotton Dana Medal for Visionary Leadership in Museums, and the Leonore and Walter Annenberg Award for Diplomacy through the Arts for her significant philanthropic contributions.
-She was recognized by TIME magazine as one of the most influential people in the world and was inducted into the International Women’s Forum Hall of Fame in 2018.
+Arts and philanthropic leadership has prompted numerous accolades for Alice.
+She is a recipient of the Smithsonian Institution’s Archives of American Art Medal, the John Cotton Dana Medal for Visionary Leadership in Museums, and the Leonore and Walter Annenberg Award for Diplomacy through the Arts for her significant philanthropic contributions.
+She was recognized by TIME magazine in 2012 as one of the most influential people in the world and was inducted into the International Women’s Forum Hall of Fame in 2018.